Part One: Piece in major

 The funny thing was that the two young ‘widows’, les veuves joyeuses, never went swimming.
 They were lying on the tiles around the pool sunbathing, but they would never go into the water.
 Oh well, I guess we all have different ways of enjoying a pool.

 One day as we were all out in Jean’s and Roger’s cars, we stopped at a place in the river Allier where it was deep enough to go swimming.
 And that’s what I did.
 Annie and Paulette, however, did not even sample the water to pretend it was too cold or whatever.
 So the three of us, the two gentlemen and the Swedish freak had a nice and cool swim and the ladies were just watching.
 Oh well, make-up and coiffure obligent.

-We ended up in a café in Vichy with a comte, another one that I didn’t know.
+We ended up in a café in Vichy with a one more comte, one that I didn’t know.
 There had clearly been some planning going on.
 We were short of one gentleman so this comte was going to be for me.
-I listened to him trying to drag me and I decided in two seconds that I was not going to be dragged.
+I listened to him trying to drag me and I decided in two seconds that I was not going to be dragged (draguée).
 Oh, he was playing the charmer and the count, but it just didn’t stick with me.
-I didn’t have any use for a count who is out for a fling, and so we parted company with a clear notion that this was the end of the affair.
+I didn’t have any use for a count who is out for a fling, and so we parted company with a clear notion that this was the end of the non-affair.
 Did they really think that I was in a pension de famille looking for a count?

 However, there were other events than no-swim Algerian young ‘widows’ and a smug count.